maxcoh3n/cse110-w21-group10/admin/meetings/012721-discussion.md

-    decide what is good and what is bad think from end user's perspective: what is the goal what are we looking for when we use pomo timer
+    decide what is good and what is bad think from end user's perspective: what is the goal what are we looking for when we use pomo timer on friday of each week we should know what is expected for discussion